kamalbuilds/PaywithGHO/README.md

 PaywithGHO features a seamless onramp and offramp experience powered by Monerium.
 Users can easily convert their assets into EURe, an E-money for EUR, using the Uniswap Widget on our Dapp.
 The offramp process involves connecting to Monerium, where users can utilize the "PAY with IBAN" feature for a straightforward offramp experience.

+### 6. GHOx Super Token on Superfluid

+PaywithGHO has deployed a wrapper token for GHO on Superfluid by creating a contract.
+The GHO Super Token (GHOx) has been introduced, maintaining a 1:1 ratio with the original GHO token.
+This innovation allows users to wrap their GHO tokens into GHOx Super Tokens and create a flow of GHO tokens every minute based on their specific requirements.

+### 7. Dashboard Listing

+We're proud to announce that PaywithGHO and the GHOx Super Token have been listed on the Superfluid dashboard.
+Check it out [here](https://github.com/superfluid-finance/assets/issues/198).

 ## Offramp Process

 1. **Swap GHO to EURe:** Utilize the Uniswap Widget on our Dapp to swap GHO to EURe successfully.